Bart Brentjens

 Brentjens competed in Men's category of the Absa Cape Epic in 2005, winning 1st place overall with team mate Roel Paulissen.
 In 2009 he won 2nd place overall, this time competing alongside Chris Jongewaard.
 Brentjens then began competing in the Master's category.
 He won the category in both 2012 with Jan Weevers and in 2014 with Abraao Azevedo.
 He has completed the marathon stage race ten times to date.

-Brentjens, along with Rob Warner, is also a co-commentator for Red Bull TV's official coverage of the UCI Mountain Bike World Cup (XCO).
+Brentjens, along with Rob Warner, was also a co-commentator for Red Bull TV's official coverage of the UCI Mountain Bike World Cup (XCO).

+With GCN/Eurosport taking over coverage of UCI Mountain Bike coverage in 2023 Bart is now co-commentating with Kate Mason.

-Since November 2016 Bart Brentjens is Product Manager at American Eagle mountainbikes.
+Since November 2016 Bart Brentjens is product manager at American Eagle mountain bikes.